-Anne-marie Greene is Professor of Work and Diversity at the Management School, University of York.
+Anne-marie Greene is Professor of Work and Diversity at the School for Business and Society.

 She is Chair of the Standing Conference on Organisational Symbolism (SCOS) and Co-Convenor of the Gender and Employment Study Group of the International Labour and Employment Relations Association (ILERA).
 She received her PhD from the University of Wolverhampton and was an ESRC Studentship recipient for an MA in Industrial Relations from the University of Warwick, following a BA (Hons) degree in Modern History from the University of Oxford (Brasenose College).